Posted 28 December 2016

 OHFA bargains on behalf of Osgoode faculty with our employer, York University.
 We obtained our first formal collective agreement with York University in 2012 and our second collective agreement, after 17 months of bargaining, in 2016.

-Our most-recent negotiating mandate, approved by members, emphasized these priorities:
+Our most-recent negotiating mandate, approved by members in 2015, emphasized these priorities:

 - defending the role of academic faculty at Osgoode as an academic institution;

 - ensuring there are enough academic faculty to maintain Osgoode’s teaching and research mission;